Morad2Hussein/GymManagmentSystem/README.md

+GymManagementSystem
-GymManagementSystem – MVC Project (Repository + Unit of Work + EF Core)
+ASP.NET Core MVC Project (Repository Pattern • Unit of Work • EF Core • SQL Server • AutoMapper • Cookies)

 GymManagementSystem is an ASP.NET Core MVC application built using clean architecture principles.
-The project implements the Repository Pattern and Unit of Work Pattern to ensure a clean, scalable, and maintainable codebase.
+The project follows best practices such as the Repository Pattern and Unit of Work Pattern to ensure maintainability, scalability, and clean separation of concerns.

-It uses Entity Framework Core for ORM, SQL Server as the database provider, and AutoMapper for efficient mapping between entities and ViewModels/DTOs.
+It uses Entity Framework Core for ORM, SQL Server as the database provider, AutoMapper for mapping between Entities and DTOs, and Cookies for session management and improving user experience.

-The Views/UI were developed by a Frontend Developer and integrated into the MVC application.
-They are built using HTML, CSS, JavaScript, and Bootstrap, providing a responsive and user-friendly interface.
+The Views/UI were designed and implemented by a Frontend Developer, built with HTML, CSS, JavaScript, and Bootstrap to provide a responsive, clean, and user-friendly interface.

-Features
+📌 Features

 ✔️ ASP.NET Core MVC architecture

 ✔️ Repository Pattern for clean and reusable data access

-✔️ Unit of Work Pattern for managing database transactions
+✔️ Unit of Work Pattern for efficient transaction management

-✔️ Entity Framework Core (EF Core)
+✔️ Entity Framework Core for ORM

 ✔️ SQL Server database integration

-✔️ AutoMapper for mapping between entities and DTOs/ViewModels
+✔️ AutoMapper for mapping Entities ↔ DTOs/ViewModels

+✔️ Uses Cookies for session handling and user experience

-✔️ Full CRUD operations
+✔️ Fully implemented CRUD operations

-✔️ Clean architecture and clear separation of concerns
+✔️ Clean architecture and separation of concerns

+✔️ Responsive UI created by a Frontend Developer

-✔️ Easy to extend, maintain, and scale
+✔️ Easy to extend, test, and maintain